HBNetwork/python-decouple/README.rst

     config.encoding = 'cp1251'
     SECRET_KEY = config('SECRET_KEY')

-If you wish to fallback to your system's default encoding do:
+If you wish to fall back to your system's default encoding use:

 .. code-block:: python